elastic/connectors-ruby/README.md

 Consumers will need to use the `api_key` string as the password in the Authorization header.

+### Configuration

+By design, we try to avoid duplicating any metadata in the project, like its **version**.
+For this reason, we have one single configuration file in `config/connectors.yml` that contains all the metadata needed for runtime and buildtime.
+It can be used from the dev tree or in a production deployment.

+The Gem spec, the connectors and the Sinatra app use that config file to get the metadata they need.

+The build process might change it on-the-fly when the Gem is created but will not change the one in the dev tree.

+When Sinatra is launched, it will pick `config/connectors.yml` by default, but you can provide your own configuration file by using the **CONNECTORS_CONFIG** env.

 ### Where do I report issues with Connectors?
 If something is not working as expected, please open an [issue](https://github.com/elastic/connectors/issues/new).